Taming identical particles for discerning the genuine non-locality: Description of identical particles with symmetric/exterior algebra (SEA) and the local inner product

-To define the partial trace that is consistent with all the possible situations, we need to introduce a new type of algebra, which we name \emph{local inner product}: \begin{definition} The local inner product (denoted as $\circ$) is a linear algebra defined as a projection between a local state $|\Phi\>$ on a subsystem $X_a$ and a possibly nonlocal state $|\P\>$.
-For a given state $|\P\> =|\P' \>^{X_a}\vee |\P''\>^{\bar{X}_a}$ (here $\bar{X}_a$ is the complement set of $X_a$ and $|\P''\>^{\bar{X}_a}$ is an arbitrary state defined on $\bar{X}_a$), $\<\Phi|\circ|\P\>$ is defined as
+Therefore, we need to remedy the partial trace definition of identical particles Eq.~\eqref{partialnsa} to obtain the partial trace that satisfies C1 and C2 for all the possible situations.
+To achieve our goal, we introduce a new type of operation, which we name the \emph{local inner product}: \begin{definition} The local inner product (denoted as $\circ$) is a linear operation defined as a projection between a local state $|\Phi\>$ on a subsystem $X_a$ and a possibly nonlocal state $|\P\>$ on $\mH$.
+If $|\P\>$ is written as $|\P\> =\sum_{q}\p_q|\P'^q \>_{X_a}\otimes_{\pm} |\P''^q\>_{\bar{X}_a}$ ($|\P''^a\>_{\bar{X}_a}$ is an arbitrary state on the complementary system $\bar{X}_a$ and $\sum_q|\p_q|^2=1$), $\<\Phi|\circ|\P\>$ is defined as

-\end{definition} Since the local inner product is linear, Eq.~\eqref{circ} can be directly extended to the projection of nonlocal mixed states.
-Note that this definition is possible only after the specification of subsystems for the nonlocality; hence, \emph{the microcausality is prerequisite for defining the local inner product.} Then the partial trace is defined with Definition~\ref{localinner} as follows: \begin{definition} For the identity matrix $\bI_{X_a} = \sum_{q}|\Phi^a_q\>\<\Phi^a_q|$ of a subsystem $X_a$, the partial trace of a state $\r = \sum_{k}p_k|\P_k\>\<\P_k|$ ($\sum_k p_k=1$) is defined as \end{definition} Appendix~\ref{partialtrace} shows that Definition~\ref{generalpartial} satisfies the conditions 1 and 2 for all types of identical particles.
-In Eq.~\eqref{circ}, $\<\Phi|\P'\> $ can be $\<\Phi|\cdot|\P'\>$ when the particle numbers of $|\Phi\>$ and $|\P'\>$ are equal.
-Hence, for bosons with NSSR, Definition~\ref{generalpartial} is equivalent to Eq.~\eqref{partialnsa}.
+\end{definition} Since the local inner product is linear, Eq.~\eqref{circ} can be directly extended to the projection of arbitrary nonlocal states.
+Note that this definition is possible only after the specification of subsystems $\{X_a,\bar{X}_a\}$ for the nonlocality; hence, \emph{the microcausality is prerequisite for defining the local inner product.}